Sleepyowl/jsprolog/README.md

 #### in code:

-*Please note that the project is far from stabilization and API will surely change at some point in the future.*
+*Please note that the project is far from stabilization and the API will surely change at some point in the future.*

 ```javascript
 var Prolog = require('jsprolog');